rexhector/rexhector/README.md

-- 👋 Hi, I’m @rexhector
+- 👋 Hi, I’m @rexxer
-- 👀 I’m interested in Fishing, Video Games and Photography
+- 👀 I’m interested in Vintage Cars , Salt Water Fishing, Video Games and Photography
+- 🌱 I’m currently a Senior Infrastructure Engineer.
+Previously I was Senior Systems Engineer with a focus in Hardware configuratiions in the LCM Work flow; relating to Apple Products and MDM Soltuions
-- 🌱 I’m currently learning Software Engineering fundimentals -💻 I’m looking to collaborate with more engineers in the tech
+-💻 I’m looking to collaborate with more engineers in the tech
 - 📫 How to reach me:
--   reginald.xh@icloud.com
+-   rex_xer@icloud.com

 <!---